MIams-REISys/plexcsv/README.rst

 * It reduces the effort needed to build / rebuild  complex playlists, and allows automating those tasks.
 * It also provides the ability to back up and share playlist criteria.

+Why would you want any of this?

+* Maybe you want to quickly build a playlist of Rolling Stone's Top 500 Albums of All Time.
+* Maybe you want to programatically create playlists / automate playlist creation.
+* Maybe you want to expand the library to ingest data from an API or website and build playlists from that data.
+* Maybe you would like to quickly share playlists for friends and family to ingest.

 Install
 -------